How We Squeeze The Life Out Of Our Message

 They had no Bible, no Bible studies and no study Bible.
 They relied on God’s grace and the Holy Spirit.
 It was all about what God did for them.
 God was their generous, loving Father.

 Times have changed.
-Now it’s all about what we do for God.
+Now, the gospel message for kids is all about what we do for God.

 God has now become our employer.
 He is the farm manager and He needs us to do His chores.
-We made the same mistake both sons made in the parable of the prodigal son.
+Because of this image of God, we make the same mistake both sons made in the parable of the prodigal son.
 They related to their dad as the farm owner/manager, not their father.
 (See Luke 15.)

 You crazy Galatians!
 Did someone put a hex on you?
 Have you taken leave of your senses?
 Something crazy has happened, for it’s obvious that you NO LONGER HAVE THE CRUCIFIED JESUS IN CLEAR FOCUS in your lives.
 His sacrifice on the cross was certainly set before you clearly enough.
 Let me put this question to you: How did your new life begin?
 Was it by WORKING YOUR HEADS OFF TO PLEASE GOD?
 Or was it by responding to God’s Message to you?
 Are you going to continue this craziness?
 For only crazy people would think they could complete by their own efforts what was begun by God.
 If you weren’t smart enough or strong enough to begin it, how do you suppose you could perfect it?
 Did you go through this whole painful learning process for nothing?
 It is not yet a total loss, but it certainly will be if you keep this up!
 (Galatians 3:1-4 The Message)